 See the Technology Research Databases page for other useful databases.

-Listed below are high-quality websites useful for a variety of computer science research, but there are endless others you can find on your own.
-Remember there are many specialized search tools you can use and to carefully evaluate any information you find on the web.
+Below are some established, high-quality websites useful for a variety of computer science and technology related research, but there are endless others you can find on your own.
+There are a variety of general purpose and specialized search tools you can use to search the web, just remember you need to carefully evaluate the accuracy and reliability of information your find on the open web.

 - ArsTechnica is a technology-related website that covers technology, science, and gaming news along with editorial comment and analysis.